Skip to Content

 regexThe regular expression that parameters should match'Values must match the regex #0.'#0 = the regular expression

-uniqueWhether duplicate elements will be removed from an array-valued option value'Duplicate values will be removed.'
+uniqueWhether duplicate elements are removed from an array-valued option value'Duplicate values will be removed.'

 limitThe element count limit of an array-valued option'Element count is limited to #0.'#0 = the count limit

-sourcesThe option’s environment data sources'Reads environment data from #0.'#0 = the data sources
+sourcesThe option’s environment data sources'If not supplied on the command line, will be read from #0.'#0 = the data sources

 requiresThe option’s forward requirements'Requires #0.'#0 = the requirements